 |Potassium||3.6 to 5.2 mmol/L|

 |Creatinine||0.74 to 1.35 mg/dL for men and 0.59 to 1.04 mg/dL for women|

 What do the results of a basic metabolic panel mean?

-For $45 per month, Mira members get access to discounted urgent care visits, prescriptions, and lab tests.
+For an average of $45 per month, Mira members get access to discounted urgent care visits, prescriptions, and lab tests.
 With a Mira membership, you can avoid high prices and get a health panel, which includes a basic metabolic panel, for only $49.

 Jacqueline graduated from the University of Virginia in 2021 with a B.A. in Global Public Health and is a current M.D. candidate at the Icahn School of Medicine at Mount Sinai.
 Jacqueline has been working for Mira since April 2020 and is passionate about the intersection of public health and medical care.